-It was snowing that night of December 14, 1703, but the 46 samurai didn’t seem bothered in the slightest.
+It was snowing that night of January 30, 1701 (or December 14, 1702 by the old Japanese calendar), but the 46 samurai didn’t seem bothered in the slightest.
 They walked silently from Ryogoku—not far from where the sumo arena, Kokugikan, now stands—to Sengakuji Temple in Shinagawa (about 10 km) with a single mission: to lay in front of their former master’s grave the head of the man responsible for his demise, Kira Yoshihisa—a 62-year-old master of ceremonies for Tokugawa Tsunayoshi, the fifth Tokugawa shogun.
 When they arrived at the temple, they washed the head in a well, put the head on Asano (Takumi-no-kami) Naganori’s grave together with a dagger, lit the mandatory incense sticks, gave their money to the temple’s abbot and then left to surrender to the authorities.

 That’s the way the story goes, and that’s the way it lived in legend and song—first in the Bunraku puppet theater, then in kabuki and then in film, TV dramas and pretty much every other entertainment medium.
 Although in history books it’s known as the “Genroku Ako Incident” (“Genroku” being the name of the 1688-1704 period) most Japanese know it as “Chushingura” or “The Treasury of Loyal Retainers”, i.e. its title in the theater, literature and movies.
 And it stands to reason: by all historical accounts (and you can find most of them in what is probably the best Japanese history resource on the internet, the “Samurai Archives”, and especially here) the story was completely reversed with Asano being the real bad guy, Kira being a rather harmless bureaucrat and Oishi and his merry men being self-centered and with ulterior motives.